nicolacimmino/PLC-14500/assembler-cc65/README.md

 (original: https://github.com/veremenko-y/mc14500-programs/blob/main/sbc1/system.inc ).
 I modified the IN/OUT/SPR
 addresses to match the PLC14500 I/O layout and swapped the command/address nibbles as these are in opposite order.

-Macros are case-sensitive so, for the time being, you will need to type your assembly in lcase.
-Perhaps because I moved my first steps in assembly on the C64, which defaulted to uppercase for anything you typed, I find this odd.
-I'll look more into this and either create duplicate macros(!), or enable some case insenstive switch if it exists.

 `build.cmd` contains all you need to assemble a `.asm` file.
 Just invoke it with:

 `build.cmd test.asm`